iit-cs579/sample-project/Instructions.md

 You should have been assigned a project repository for your work.
 In the examples below, we'll assume the repository is called <https://github.com/iit-cs579/sample-project>.
 This is where all your code will live.

 Your repository has been setup with a lot of starter code so you can get started more easily.
-To use it, do the following:
+To use it, follow the instructions below.
+We'll assume your project name is 'project1'.

 1. Make sure you've completed all the course [[Prerequisites.md]]
-2. Clone your repo:  `git clone https://github.com/iit-cs579/sample-project`
+2. Clone your repo:  `git clone https://github.com/iit-cs579/project1`
 3. Start a [virtual environment](https://virtualenv.pypa.io/en/stable/).
   - First, make sure you have virtual env installed. `pip install virtualenv`
   - Next, outside of the team repository, create a new virtual environment folder by `virtualenv osna-virtual`.